 All those construction factors and more are clues to where the rug was woven.
 As an example, tribal rugs woven by nomadic peoples are more likely to use wool on wool rather than cotton foundation.
 Perhaps goat hair is seen on the edge finish.
 Due to the more portable style of loom used, the rugs are likely to be smaller and seldom square.
 The patterns are chiefly geometric with more straight lines and fewer curves, fewer floral patterns, and less intricate designs.
 The weft yarns may vary in size with some portions of the weft thicker than others.
 The spinning of the yarn is less controlled than in an industrial city environment.

 Construction’s Impact on Cleaning

-A complex design will be more forgiving at hiding any remain soil or stains.
-By contrast, a large open filed with a light color is more likely to reveal any unevenness in appearance after cleaning.
+A complex design will be more forgiving at hiding any remaining soil or stains.
+By contrast, a large open field with a light color is more likely to reveal any unevenness in appearance after cleaning.

 When cleaning cotton fringes, it is good to keep in mind that the natural color is not pure white.
 Over-white fringes may indicate that previous cleaning attempts have done damage, weakening the cotton.
 Strands of fringe can be pulled loose by the vacuum cleaner or by agitation during cleaning.
 Document the condition of the rug including fringes before you begin work.
 Be cautious when using any treatments to brighten or whiten the fringe.
 You don’t want to be responsible for the damage.